 - 6.4.1 Work Experience is an essential part of the Work Related Curriculum.
 Every student in Year 10 undertakes a one week placement and is prepared thoroughly beforehand through a programme drawn up by the Careers Leader.
-Data provided by both students and their employers is collated and analysed by the Careers Leader.
-Year 7 students have the opportunity to join their parents at work for a day. - 6.4.2 Work Experience in the Sixth Form is also available in a variety of areas and all Year 12 students are expected to take part in work experience.
+Data provided by both students and their employers is collated and analysed by the Careers Leader. - 6.4.2 All students in Year 12 are expected to complete GB6, 'Experiences of the workplace'.
+This can be in the form of a traditional week-long work experience placement or through virtual placements.
+Students can also take part in sessions in-school during